JohnnyLdeAlba/JohnnyLdeAlba/README.md

 ## My Greatest Programming Achievement

-My greatest programming achievement is [EccoLib](https://github.com/JohnnyLdeAlba/ecco-lib), A graphics extraction library for the Ecco the Dolphin series.
+My greatest programming achievement is [EccoLib](https://github.com/JohnnyLdeAlba/ecco-lib), a graphics extraction library for the Ecco the Dolphin series.
 I achieved this by disassembling code from the Ecco the Dolphin series and porting it to C. My goal was to extract the graphics from these wonderful games which required:

 - Learning 68000 assembly.